AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 After you send an invitation to another tenant, wait for the tenant administrator to accept the email invitation.

-**Tip:** Share <xref:community-accept-invite> with the invited tenant administrator for additional instruction.
+**Tip:** Share <xref:community-accept-invite> with the invited tenant administrator for instruction.

 ## Step 3: Inviter confirms invite